10 New Films Imagine the Future of the High Street

 Ten new films created by contemporary filmmakers in collaboration with young creatives explore what the future of the high street could be.

-Appearing here throughout March the films will pose hopeful provocations at a time when these communal spaces have been hit hardest.
-Two films will be released per week, starting Tuesday 2 March.
+Released during March 2021, the films pose hopeful provocations at a time when these communal spaces have been hit hardest.

-The films were commissioned as part of the High Streets Heritage Action Zones Cultural Programme, led by Historic England.
+The films were organised by major regional arts bodies and commissioned as part of the High Streets Heritage Action Zones Cultural Programme, led by Historic England.

 'About Us/Without Us' by Turf Projects